 Most importantly, I don’t give up easily.
-I will work extremely hard to find a just result for both parties.
+I will work extremely hard to find a just result for all parties.

 Mediation Training and Experience

 I completed my initial 36 hours of formal mediation training in San Francisco in 2012.
-Since then I have shadowed other mediators, attended numerous additional mediation trainings in Oregon, and mediated more than 70 cases for the Multnomah County Small Claims Department.
+Since then I have shadowed other mediators, attended numerous additional mediation trainings in Oregon, and mediated more than 85 cases for the Multnomah County Small Claims Department.
 After each Small Claims case, the mediators and court administrator discuss the challenges of each case and techniques we used, as we constantly strive to hone our skills.
-I started doing Circuit Court mediations a couple of years ago and now wish to make it my primary focus.
-References provided upon request.
+I started doing Circuit Court mediations several years ago and now wish to make it my primary focus, having finished out my remaining plaintiff and defense cases.

-I became a board member of the Oregon Mediation Association in 2016, working on both the mediation qualification committee and on the Fall OMA conference.
+I became a board member of the Oregon Mediation Association in 2017 and served through 2020, working on both the mediation qualification committee and on the Fall OMA conferences.
 I invite you to visit the OMA site.
 I adhere to the OMA Ethical Standards.
 See also my Superlawyer page.

-I charge $250 an hour for review of materials and for the mediation, split equally between the parties unless specifically otherwise agreed.
-I ask that each party pay a $500 deposit at the time of booking the mediation.
+I charge $300 an hour for review of materials and for the mediation, split equally between the parties unless specifically otherwise agreed.
+I ask that each party pay a case-specific estimated deposit at the time of booking the mediation.
 The law firms representing the parties are agreeing to be guarantors of payment of their clients’ share of the mediation fee.
 In case of a cancellation, fees will be charged just for time spent from initial booking until cancelled.
+See my Mediation Fees and Procedures document.

-I am willing to travel within the state of Oregon or southern Washington for no additional charge for mediations involving five or more hours of preparation and attendance time.
-Mediations can occur in my offices if sufficient conference rooms are available for your chosen date.
+I am willing to travel in the state of Oregon or SW Washington for no additional charge for mediations involving eight (8) or more hours of preparation and attendance time.
+This is subject to weather conditions and the current status of COVID-19.

 Why should a plaintiff’s attorney choose me?

-I have defended insureds for insurance companies for many years and have earned a reputation for being honest and straightforward.
-I have worked with well-known and highly regarded defense and plaintiff’s counsel.
+First of all I guarantee your client will feel heard.
+Also, I have defended insureds for insurance companies for many years and have earned a reputation for being honest and straightforward.
+I have worked both with well-known and highly regarded defense and plaintiff’s counsel.
 Insurance companies are more likely to trust my judgment as a mediator if, for instance, I were to tell them I think a case has more value than they originally believed.
 Also, I have always handled some plaintiff’s cases and the numbers have increased steadily in recent years.

 Why should a defense attorney choose me?